 Manuel Antonio National Park is internationally recognized as one of the most biodiverse places on earth.
 A guided tour of the park takes you on a journey through diverse nature – from intricate tropical forests, to mangroves, lagoons, and crisp white sand beaches, all coming together to create one of the most varied ecosystems in the world.

 Manuel Antonio National Park is home to over 100 species of mammals and 184 species of birds.
 Try your luck in spotting the rare squirrel monkey, sloths, iguanas, birds, frogs and endless varieties of plant species.

 What can you do on your free time in Quepos and Manuel Antonio?
 Why not try one of the numerous adventure activities offered, including kayaking, rafting, surfing. diving, fishing, snorkeling and zip-lining.
 If you are looking for an even bigger thrill, why not try rappelling down a thundering waterfall or eating a delicacy: termites!
 Don’t forget to plan some leisure time at the beach to unwind from your action-packed trip.

 There are endless opportunities for cool activities and exploring stunning nature in Costa Rica.
-These top must-see-destinations on the Costa Rica Treasures Tour will take you where you need to go!
+These top Costa Rica Treasures will get you where you need to go!

 Hendrika is Belgian but she considers herself a citizen of the world as she has lived in many different countries before moving to Peru.
 She fell in love with South America after her first visit to the continent in Bolivia, and has since then spent a lot of time traveling in the area.
 She especially enjoys Peru for its diversity, delicious food, and rich history.